micheledellipaoli/TyrePressureDetection/README.md

 ##### 4) Setup
 To run the system, you must install the following components:

-* **Docker**: it is a Container Orchestration platform which allows you to deploy and run portable applications with ease. <br>
+* **Docker**: it is a Containerization platform which allows you to package, deploy and run portable applications with ease. <br>
 To install Docker, execute the following commands:
     ````shell
     sudo apt-get update